anbox-cloud/discourse-docs/installation-quickstart.md

     constraints: "instance-type=m4.2xlarge root-disk=50G"
 ```

-To deploy with the bundle from above add `--overlay overlay.yaml` to your deploy command:
+To deploy with the bundle from above, add `--overlay overlay.yaml` to your deploy command:

-`$ juju deploy cs:~anbox-charmers/anbox-cloud ... --overlay overlay.yaml`
+    juju deploy cs:~anbox-charmers/anbox-cloud ... --overlay overlay.yaml

 ### Add GPU Support

 Adding GPU support is on most clouds done by picking a specific instance type.
 For this example we will use  the *g4dn.xlarge* instance type on AWS which includes a Nvidia Tesla T4 GPU.

 The `overlay.yaml` for the ` cs:~anbox-charmers/anbox-cloud` bundle looks like this:

 ```
 machines: